MartinBulla/Still_no_evidence/README.md

-## Supporting information for "Still no evidence for disruption of global patterns of nest predation in shorebirds"
+### Supporting information for "**Still no evidence for disruption of global patterns of nest predation in shorebirds**"

 by Martin Bulla, Mihai Valcu and Bart Kempenaers